Skip to content

 );

-1. Generate a unique event ID by combining task_id + event_type + timestamp
+1. Build a unique event ID: task_id + event_type + timestamp

 Design for graceful failure

-1. Return success for duplicate requests: If an external system tries to create the same record twice, return a success response with the existing record instead of an error
+1. Return success for duplicate requests: External system tries to create the same record twice?
+Don’t throw an error.
+Send back a 200 OK with the existing record.
+Everyone’s happy.

-2. Use conditional updates: When updating form fields via API, check the current value first:
+2. Use conditional updates: Before updating form fields through the API, check what’s already there:

-• Add a comment noting the update for audit trails
+• Always add a comment for the audit trail

-3. Use request IDs: Require external systems to send a unique request ID with each API call:
+3. Use request IDs: Make external systems include a unique ID with each call:

 X-Request-ID: unique-request-identifier-123